susjoh/E4StatsTutorials/README.md

 If you are a student on the E4 DTP, log on to Learn and navigate to:

-    Numeracy Modelling and Data Management (2023 - 2024)[SEM2] > Course Materials > R courses - Susan Johnston
+`Numeracy Modelling and Data Management (2023 - 2024)[SEM2] > Course Materials > R courses - Susan Johnston`

 and follow the instructions to load the tutorial.
-Then, download the data here by scrolling up and clicking the green "Code" button and "Download ZIP" above and extracting the "data" folder.
-The answers, presentations, data and images for the Repository are also included in the ZIP bundle, so may be generally a good idea to download it.

 ---